Taxi Vehicle Licences

 Applications which do not attract any adverse comments/objections are granted by the Chief Solicitor under delegated powers.
 All other applications require to be referred to the Licensing Committee for determination.
 You will be advised if your application is being referred to the Licensing Committee.
 The Committee meets on a monthly basis.

 We have nine months in which to determine your application however the majority of renewal applications are determined within 60 days.
-Applications for new licences take longer to be determined as the vehicles have to be allocated a test date by the Taxi Examination Centre which may take between 6 and 12 weeks depending on availability of test slots at the Taxi Examination Centre.
+Applications for new licences take longer to be determined as the vehicles have to be allocated a test date by the Taxi Examination Centre.

 After a successful test a certificate of compliance for the vehicle will be issued by the Taxi Examination Centre.
 The Taxi Examination Centre will then advise the Licensing Team of this and following that the licence can be granted under delegated powers.
 Once the licence has been granted you will be contacted so you can arrange to attend at the Taxi Examination Centre to collect the vehicle licence plates to allow you to start operating the vehicle.